MovementGH/OpenBot-Docs/source/index.html.md

 ## LibOpenBot.Command

-The LibOpenBot.Command function creates a new command in the database
+The LibOpenBot.Command function creates a new Command in the database

 Argument | Type | Description
 -- | -- | --